-For more than 11 years, El Sol, Jupiter’s Neighborhood Resource Center, has sought to improve lives and inspire other communities with its model.
+For more than 13 years, El Sol, Jupiter’s Neighborhood Resource Center, has sought to improve lives and inspire other communities with its model.

-The idea is to appeal to all five senses, Skolnik said.
 Scheduled performances include bossa nova guitar, Guatemalan marimba, a folkloric dance group, the Jupiter Elementary School Choir and a mariachi band.

 El Sol’s signature festival began as a celebration of art created by its day laborers.
 Since then, it has grown to attract a diverse collection of South Florida painters, photographers and artisans.

 Through its labor program, the center helps individuals provide for themselves and their families.
 It also offers adult education, health referrals and nutrition assistance, among other social services.
 Proceeds from the festival benefit the center’s programs.